 Driving the enthralling Notom-Bullfrog Road in Capitol Reef NP

-Notom-Bullfrog Road is a very scenic drive running across the Capitol Reef National Park, in the US state of Utah.
-It runs along the eastern side of the Waterpocket Fold.
+Notom-Bullfrog Road is a very scenic drive running across Capitol Reef National Park, in the US state of Utah.
+It runs along the eastern side of the Waterpocket Fold and is considered one of the best drives in Capitol Reef National Park.

 How long is the Notom-Bullfrog Road?

-Located on the boundary of Wayne and Garfield counties in the south central part of Utah, the road is 52.30km (32.5 miles) long, leading from Highway 24, along the east side of Capitol Reef National Park to the junction of Burr Trail Road on the southern section of the Park.
+The road is 52.30 km (32.5 miles) long, leading from Highway 24 along the east side of Capitol Reef National Park to the junction of Burr Trail Road in the southern section of the Park.

 Is the Notom-Bullfrog Road paved?

-This road is paved for the first 15 miles (24.1 km), and then becomes a maintained dirt road, sandy and gravel.
+The road is paved for the first 15 miles (24.1 km) and then becomes a maintained dirt road, sandy and gravel.

 Is the Notom-Bullfrog Road dangerous?